Fall 2020 Registration is now closed. We will not be re-opening registration for new players at this time.

 Team placement for rec soccer will be based entirely on enrollment.
 We do our best to accommodate parent/guardian requests for specific team placements where appropriate and possible.
 Because we must keep playing groups together for the entire season, and their numbers must be no greater than 25, we will be limited in what we can allow this fall.
 Black Goose teams will be rostered as close to Spring 2020 as possible, but it will again depend on enrollment numbers.
 Our goal is to roster as many interested players as we can.
 We will only send players home if we cannot place them on a team, or find a coach for that team.

-Click here to register through Saturday, August 1.
+Click here to register through Saturday, August 10.
+There will be no new players added after this date.

 WE NEED VOLUNTEERS.